-What is a qualifying company: conditions for a qualifying company: CRM action with turnover
+What is a qualifying company: conditions for a qualifying company: CCM action with turnover

-A Customer Relationship Manager (CRM) should be prepared to discuss with a company whether any particular income stream of that company should be counted as turnover for the purposes of determining whether it is a qualifying company.
+A Customer Compliance Manager (CCM) should be prepared to discuss with a company whether any particular income stream of that company should be counted as turnover for the purposes of determining whether it is a qualifying company.

-If a company is holding itself out as a qualifying company there is normally no need for the CRM to make any enquiries as to the turnover figure.
+If a company is holding itself out as a qualifying company there is normally no need for the CCM to make any enquiries as to the turnover figure.

-If the CRM concludes that the company’s turnover for the preceding financial year was sufficient to make it a qualifying company they will have to consider:
+If the CCM concludes that the company’s turnover for the preceding financial year was sufficient to make it a qualifying company they will have to consider:

 - the company’s failure to notify HMRC of its Senior Accounting Officer (SAO) or SAOs, see SAOG13000